 In today’s landscape of workplace unpredictability, where occupancy is dynamic, ever-changing, and inconsistent, the old ways of measuring occupancy just don’t work anymore.
 Badge data, WiFi tracking, and PIR sensors have been heavily relied upon by enterprises for years.
 But how can we expect that the old ways of doing things, when occupancy was consistent, will continue to work?

 Badge data is inherently flawed by human behavior, with, on average, 20% of employees not badging in and tailgating behind fellow coworkers, so the workplace has been missing out on ⅕ of their data set.
 Badge data also only measures attendance, not people count, active occupancy, or passive occupancy, all of which are necessary to optimize the workplace with confidence.
+Badge data can be used in coordination with occupancy data though to provide a holistic view of attendance, occupancy, and how they overlap.

 WiFi tracking, while newer to the workplace industry, is not built for measuring occupancy, it’s built for tracking devices.
 This means that when someone comes into the office with a cell phone and a laptop, they’re often double-counted.
 Depending on the strength and location of access points, there are times they aren’t counted at all.
 The accuracy of the location triangulation from WiFi tracking’ can be off up to 10m (33 feet).
 This inaccuracy can lead to devices appearing to be in totally different locations than they actually are.